hossein1376/hossein1376.github.io/source/_posts/2023-11-08-Nginx-Setup.md

 ## Configuration FIle

 Getting used to Nginx configuration files take a little time and practice.
-Most of your `server blocks` config files will end up looking almost identical, with small variations.
+Most of your server block config files will end up looking almost identical, with small variations.
 A big gotcha is the trailing semicolon; make sure to always check for it.
 I have included a sample, take a look:

 ```nginx